tylerhall/OpenFeedback/README.markdown

 **Linking OpenFeedback to your project**

  1. [Download](http://github.com/tylerhall/OpenFeedback/archives/master) and compile the lastest OpenFeedback source from [GitHub](http://github.com/tylerhall/OpenFeedback/tree/master).
- 2. Drag the compiled OpenFeedback.framework into the Linked Frameworks folder of your XCode project.
+ 2. Drag the compiled OpenFeedback.framework into the Linked Frameworks folder of your Xcode project.
 Be sure to check the "copy items into the destination group's folder" box in the sheet that appears.
  3. Create a new Copy Files build phase for your app's target (Project > New Build Phase > New Copy Files Build Phase).
  4. Choose "Frameworks" as the destination for your new build phase.
  5. Click the disclosure triangle next to your app's target, and drag OpenFeedback.framework from the Linked Frameworks folder to the Copy Files build phase you just created.